-The MODE button is located on the front side of the left handlebar controls.
+The Mode switch (4) is located on the front side of the left handlebar controls.
 With the ignition switch on, use the MODE button to toggle through the modes of the multi-function display.

-Use the MODE button to set the display units to either standard or metric units of measurement.
-See page 30.
+Use the Mode switch to set the display units to either standard or metric units of measurement.
+See the Multi-Function Display (MFD) section for details.